zew/go-questionnaire/README.md

 (and initial questionnaire templates).

 * There are global translations as well as
 questionnaire specific multi-language strings.
+Global soft-hyphenizations for mobile layout.

 * There are common functions preventing duplicate question keys
  or missing translations.

 * Survey results are pulled in by the `transferrer`,
 aggregating responses into a CSV file.
+`transferrer` logic is agnostic of number of pages.

 * In-flight changes to the questionnaire do not require any
 "schema" or configuration effort.